Attendee Sign In Sign in to access papers, presentations, photos and videos

 Session B5: Receiver Design, Signal Processing, and Antennas

-Detection and Mitigation of NLOS and Multipath Effects by Multi-Task Learning
+Detection and Mitigation of NLOS and Multipath Effects Using Multi-Task Learning

 Ellarizza Fredeluces and Nobuaki Kubo, Tokyo University of Marine Science and Technology